 One Big Beautiful Bill (OBBB): Impact on charitable giving

-On July 4, 2025, the One Big Beautiful Bill Act (OBBB) was signed into law.
+On July 4, 2025, the One Big Beautiful Bill (OBBB) Act was signed into law.
 The legislation preserves several key elements of the 2017 Tax Cuts and Jobs Act (TCJA) while introducing new provisions that may shape charitable giving in meaningful ways.
 This article provides an overview of the new rules, updates to the TCJA, and other developments that may be relevant for donors as they plan their philanthropic strategies.
-Several provisions of the legislation take effect beginning with the 2025 tax year, making it essential to evaluate how these changes may influence your current charitable planning strategies.
+Key parts of the legislation took effect in 2025, with more changes following in 2026 and beyond.
+Now is the time to assess how these shifts may impact your charitable planning strategies.

-OBBB introduces three new tax provisions that could significantly influence decisions on charitable giving strategies, offering both expanded opportunities and important considerations for donors.
+The OBBB introduced three tax provisions that could significantly influence decisions on charitable giving strategies, offering both expanded opportunities and important considerations for donors.

-Beginning in the 2026 tax year, a new deduction allows non-itemizers to deduct charitable gifts—up to $1,000 for single filers or $2,000 for married couples filing jointly.
-This provision is not indexed for future inflation.
+Beginning in the 2026 tax year, a reinstated deduction allows non-itemizers to deduct cash donations to certain charities—up to $1,000 for single filers or $2,000 for married couples filing jointly.
+This provision is not indexed for future inflation, and donations to donor-advised fund sponsors and some private foundations are ineligible for the deduction.

-Implication: Since the TCJA increased the standard deduction, only about 10% of households have itemized deductions,1 making them ineligible for charitable giving tax deductions.
+Implication: Since the TCJA increased the standard deduction, only about 10% of households itemize their deductions,1 making the remaining 90% of households ineligible for charitable giving tax deductions.
 With the introduction of this provision, all households are now eligible to receive a tax deduction for qualified charitable contributions, potentially increasing participation in giving.
-A similar provision during the COVID-19 pandemic allowed a $300 deduction for charitable giving under the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-Approximately 90 million taxpayers claimed it in 2020—2021.
+A similar provision in 2020 and 2021 allowed a $300 deduction for charitable giving under the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+Approximately 90 million taxpayers claimed it in 2020–2021.

-Effective in the 2026 tax year, itemizers who make charitable contributions will only be able to claim a tax deduction to the extent that their qualified contributions exceed 0.5% of their adjusted gross income (AGI).
-For example, a couple with an AGI of $300,000 could only deduct charitable donations in excess of $1,500.
-Similarly, corporations will only be entitled to deduct charitable contributions to qualified charities that exceed 1% of their taxable income.
+Effective in the 2026 tax year, itemizers who make charitable contributions may only claim a tax deduction to the extent that their qualified contributions exceed 0.5% of their adjusted gross income (AGI).
+For example, a couple with an AGI of $300,000 can only deduct charitable donations in excess of $1,500.
+Similarly, corporations are only entitled to deduct charitable contributions to qualified charities that exceed 1% of their taxable income.

 Extensions of the 2017 Tax Cuts and Jobs Act

-Several provisions from the TCJA were made permanent or extended under OBBB, continuing to influence charitable giving strategies and tax planning.
+Several provisions from the TCJA were made permanent or extended under the OBBB, thus continuing to influence charitable giving strategies and tax planning.

-• New standard deduction amounts: Beginning with the 2025 tax year, the standard deduction, which was raised by the TCJA, increases further by $1,000 for single filers and $2,000 for married couples filing jointly.
-This brings the deduction to $15,750 for single filers and $31,500 for joint filers, with future amounts indexed for inflation.
+- New standard deduction amounts: Beginning with the 2025 tax year, the standard deduction, which was raised by the TCJA, increased further by $1,000 for single filers and $2,000 for married couples filing jointly.
+The standard deduction has increased again for the tax year 2026, to $16,100 for single filers and $32,200 for joint filers, with future amounts indexed for inflation.

-• Adjusted gross income limits: The new law permanently extends the existing ability to deduct up to 60% of AGI for cash contributions to 501(c)(3) public charities.
+- Adjusted gross income limits: The new law permanently extended the ability to deduct up to 60% of AGI for cash contributions to 501(c)(3) public charities.

-• Estate and gift tax exemption: The federal estate and gift tax exemption has been increased to $15 million for the 2026 tax year, with future adjustments for inflation.
-This means the majority of estates (more than 99%) will not be subject to federal estate taxes, making lifetime charitable giving the primary way to receive a charitable deduction for most taxpayers.
+- Estate and gift tax exemption: The federal estate and gift tax exemption has been increased to $15 million for the 2026 tax year, with future adjustments for inflation.
+This means that for the vast majority of estates, charitable bequests will offer limited tax benefits, whereas lifetime charitable contributions remain a tax-effective approach.

 Other key tax changes